newrelic/open-source-tools/nerdpacks/oss-template/README.md

 ## Getting started

 > Include a step-by-step procedure on how to get your app installed and deployed.
+The clone and deploy steps are similar across all apps.
+If your app has additional steps required to get started, include them here or in their own section.

 1. First, ensure that you have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [NPM](https://www.npmjs.com/get-npm) installed.
 If you're unsure whether you have one or both of them installed, run the following command(s) (If you have them installed these commands will return a version number, if not, the commands won't be recognized):